binance/binance-spot-api-docs/faqs/spot_glossary.md

 * This can either refer to a Data Source in the documentation which means the response is coming from the engine.
 * Or this is referred to as the system that handles all the requests and matches orders.

+Match Type
+* Field in the order response or execution report indicating if the order was filled by the [SOR](./sor_faq.md)

 Memory
 * Data Source where the response is coming from the API's internal memory or cache.